gokul-rm/ViewMe/README.md

-# CodeAtlas
+# ViewMe

-CodeAtlas is a full-stack GitHub repository analysis platform that allows users to analyze GitHub repositories and view repository statistics, contributors, issues, and repository history.
+ViewMe is a full-stack GitHub repository analysis platform that allows users to analyze GitHub repositories and view repository statistics, contributors, issues, and repository history.

 ## Features